architects-land/sneaky-player-names/README.md

 # Sneaky Player Names

-Client side Fabric mod hiding nametag when the entity is too far (50 blocks) or not visible.
+A client-side fabric mod hiding player names if they’re not in sight, or if they’re too far.

 ## Technologies